coldtype/coldtype/README.md

 🌋 _Hello!
 Not sure how you got here unless I gave you the link personally — if I didn’t, you’re welcome to look around, but know that this is alpha-quality software that’s mostly undocumented._ 🌋

-__⚠️ Our (Goodhertz’) intention is to ultimately make this library a proper, useable, open-source project, but for the moment — though it is publicly viewable — we are not publicizing it and it is under active development. ⚠️__
+__⚠️ Our intention is to ultimately make this library a proper, useable, open-source project, but for the moment — though it is publicly viewable — we are not publicizing it and it is under active development. ⚠️__

 ---